-Installing a sump pump can be an effective way to keep water from accumulating in the basement.
+Installing a sump pump can be an effective way to keep water from accumulating in a basement.
 The pump is set in a basin, or a sump pit, located at the lowest spot in the basement floor or where water first accumulates.
 Sump pits, which can be purchased at home centers, are most often made of plastic or fiberglass.
 As the water level beneath the basement floor rises, it fills the pit, activating the pump and causing the water to be discharged to the outdoors.
 Once the water level falls, the pump shuts off.
 The sump pump turns on and off automatically through a float device on the pump; it operates much like a toilet in this regard, activating when the float device rises with the water level in the pit, shutting off once the water level drops.

 Types of Sump Pumps